University of Virginia

 - ECFMG certificate (if applicable)

 - Following receipt of the completed application and letters of reference, on-site interviews may be arranged.
-Interviews generally begin in February and continue until June.
+Interviews generally begin in August and continue through September.
 Hotel arrangements are provided.

 - For information on housestaff benefits, credentialing requirements and other important information, please visit the the UVA Graduate Medical Education web site.